Gymkhana

 Trishna best Indian restaurants London

 Specialising in Indian seafood, Trishna offers an aquarium’s worth of creatures steamed, seared, grilled, and tandoor-scorched with a mouthwatering array of flavours and spices.
-The earning of a Michelin star in 2012 is an indication that they’re doing something right, and the stylish and airy neighbourhood diner has been a big hit with the Marylebone village regulars over the past few years.
-As with most Michelin star restaurants in London, it’s set menus that dominate with a varying degree of price and produce, but they do offer an early evening menu and a “lunch bites” bill of fare for the more budget-conscious.
+The addition of a Michelin star in 2012 is an indication that they’re doing something right, and the stylish and airy neighbourhood diner has been a big hit with the Marylebone regulars over the past few years.
+As with most Michelin star restaurants in London, it’s set menus that dominate with a varying degree of price and produce, but they do offer an early evening menu and a “lunch bites” bill of fare for more budget-conscious meals.

 BiBi | Mayfair

-BiBi on Mayfair’s Audley Street is the brainchild of chef-patron Chet Sharma, who cut his teeth at The Ledbury before going on to be head of menu development for JKS, the restaurant family that includes Lyle’s and Gymkhana.
-And finally, after a long wait, he opened his debut spot (to rave reviews, we might add), swiftly becoming one of the best Indian restaurants in London thanks to dishes like raw orkney scallops with Indian lemonade and wood-grilled Lahori chicken with cashew and yoghurt whey, all washed down with a fine list of cocktails.
+BiBi on Mayfair’s Audley Street is the brainchild of chef-patron Chet Sharma, who cut his teeth at The Ledbury before going on to be head of menu development for JKS (the restaurant family that includes Lyle’s and Gymkhana).
+After much anticipation he opened his debut spot Bibi, whose multitude of rave reviews easily qualifies it as one of the best Indian restaurants in London, with dishes like raw orkney scallops with Indian lemonade and wood-grilled Lahori chicken with cashew and yoghurt whey, all washed down with a fine list of cocktails.

 Babur | Honor Oak Park